 In today’s day and age, more and more people are deciding to work for themselves, by creating their own startup company.
 This means you no longer have to answer to a boss, have flexibility with your hours, and can even work from the comfort of your own home.
-Here are some 11 tips to ensure you maximise productivity while running your startup from home:
+Here are 11 tips to run your startup from home and ensure you maximize productivity:

 Remember that your homeowner’s insurance does not cover your at-home business, so be sure to have commercial insurance to keep your company safe.
 Your existing insurance is unlikely to cover you in the event of an incident with your business activities or with one of your clients.
 In particular, closely consider public liability, asset insurance and worker’s compensation.